Why should you move to Denmark?

 You’ll get proper treatment and don’t need to pay a crazy amount.
 In some countries, you could die if you can’t afford to pay your bills, and the quality of the hospital is not high.

 I love how easy to book a doctor’s appointment in Copenhagen.
 Since I got assigned a personal doctor, I have to call her office in advance for my appointment.
 I can see my doctor on the same day.

 Once I couldn’t reach my doctor, I got booked an appointment in a hospital instead.

 The best thing is that these appointments are all FREE!

 I love the biking culture in Denmark.

-There are lanes for bicycle everywhere in Copenhagen, and people bike in any weather conditions: sunny, rainy and even snowy.
+There are lanes for bicycles everywhere in Copenhagen, and people bike in any weather conditions: sunny, rainy, and even snowy.

 You can live your whole life in Denmark without a car.
 Use your bicycle and public transport such as trains and buses between cities!
 The metro system is useful in Copenhagen too.

 If you enjoy drinking, there’s one more reason to live in Denmark.